How To Set Up A Workplace Drug Testing Program

 - Cardiac problems

 Other synthetic drugs were sold online hidden under unconventional names, and are advertised as energy-boosting pills.
 These substances have since been strictly guarded, as many teens have easy access to them, leading to an increase in the number of teen drug users in the country for a period of time.

 Opioids or painkillers are most often abused because of the “feel-good” effect that they can provide to users.
-It is estimated that about 2.4 million Americans in 2010 were abusing prescription medicines.
+It is estimated that about 2.4 million Americans in 2010 were abusing prescription painkillers or narcotics.
 Opioid medication acts as a pain-masking agent to help patients suffering from chronic pain, and is very commonly used by cancer patients.
 These drugs have a high potential for abuse.
 People who abuse opioids usually buy them from the black market or steal them from pain clinics.

-Prescription medicines for anxiety, depression or insomnia include barbiturates, benzodiazepines, antipsychotics and tranquilizers.
+Prescription medicines for anxiety, depression or insomnia include barbiturates, benzodiazepines, antipsychotics, and tranquilizers.
 Once a user hits tolerance level, the next step is increasing the dose.
-This would then have severe reaction to the user’s system which may increase his risk of more physical and psychological irregularities that can lead to death.
+This would then have a severe reaction to the user’s system which may increase his risk of more physical and psychological irregularities that can lead to death.

 Stimulants are common among college students and are often referred to as “study drugs”.
 Ritalin and Adderall are prescribed for treating patients with ADHD.
 Using this drug may have both short-term and long-term effects.
 Some people refer to the short-term results as the desirable effects needed in treating patients with ADHD, which includes:

-- Increasing the production of dopamine or norepinephrine which is responsible for boosting alertness, attention/focus and energy levels
+- Increasing the production of dopamine or norepinephrine which is responsible for boosting alertness, attention/focus, and energy levels

 - Increases heart rate and blood flow to the muscles

 With prescription drug abuse, the following undesirable effects can happen:

 - Increased irritability